James Downey (rugby union): Calvisano

-The lure of Heineken Cup rugby led to Downey joining Italian Super 10 (now Top12) side Calvisano.
+The lure of Heineken Cup rugby led to Downey joining the Italian Super 10 (now Top12) side Calvisano.
 The club were in Pool 3 of the 2006–07 Heineken Cup and, after releasing one of their centres, were looking for a new player.
 Then coach, Marc Delpoux, had been impressed by Downey when Connacht played Narbonne in October 2004, and brought him to Brescia.

 Northampton

 Downey signed for Saints in June 2007.
 He made his debut for the club against London Welsh in National Division 1 on 1 September 2007, and scored his first try against Bedford Blues on 22 September.
 He was part of the Saints team that secured promotion to the Guinness Premiership in 2008.
 In the 2008–09 season, Downey helped Saints secure European silverware when they beat CS Bourgoin-Jallieu to secure the 2008–09 European Challenge Cup.

 Return to Munster

 Downey rejoined Munster on a two-year deal from the 2012–13 season.
 He arrived in Cork to join up with the Munster squad in May 2012, after playing his last game for Northampton.

 Downey played his first game of his return to Munster on 1 September 2012, starting at Inside Centre in their opening league fixture against Edinburgh.
 He scored his first try for Munster in their league fixture against Ospreys on 23 February 2014.